MERKLE-TREE

 When using SHA256 or similar, this is trivial (use the standard, big-endian encoding).

-When T consists of prime field elements, simply take the smallest number of bytes the field fits in (usually 256, 64 or 32 bits, that is 32, 8 or 4 bytes), and encode as a little-endian integer (mod the prime).
+When T consists of prime field elements, simply take the smallest number of bytes the field fits in (usually 256, 64 or 32 bits, that is 32, 8 or 4 bytes), and encode as a little-endian integer (modulo the prime).
 This is trivial to invert.

 To serialize the actual tree, just add enough metadata that the size of each layer is known, then you can simply concatenate the layers, and serialize like as above.
 This metadata can be as small as the size of the initial layer, that is, a single integer.